Good Morning Blog,

 |

-| Because I don't find any other window from outside beside the side. |
+| Because I don't find any other window from outside besides the side. |

 .jpeg) |